-- When emergency department services precede an observation stay, the emergency department services are incidental to the observation stay (the observation stay is reimbursed in this scenario and the ED services are not). - Services that would normally require inpatient stay (and which should be billed as inpatient) - A lack of/delay in transportation does not support the need for observation care and will not be reimbursed - Provision of a medical exam by someone other than an ER or critical care specialist - When used for the convenience of the physician, individual or person's family - While awaiting transfer to another facility - Duration of care exceeding 48 hours - When an overnight stay is planned prior to diagnostic testing - There is no physician's order to admit to observation - Services that are not reasonable and necessary for care of the individual - Services provided concurrently with chemotherapy - Inpatient discharged to outpatient observation status - Subsequent Observation Care Codes 99224 99226 are not eligible for payment as observation services spanning more than two dates of service. - Routine recovery exceeding 48 hours.
+- When the clinical need for observation does not exist, such as the following (but note, services may be provided during the "waiting" period; but those should be billed according to the correct outpatient codes and not as observation services): - A lack of/delay in transportation does not support the need for observation care and will not be reimbursed - $\circ$ When used for the convenience of the physician, individual or person's family - While awaiting transfer to another facility - $\circ$ $\;$ Services that are not reasonable and necessary for care of the individual - $\circ$ $\;$ When an overnight stay is planned prior to diagnostic testing - Provision of a medical exam by someone other than an ER or critical care specialist - Duration of care exceeding 48 hours - There is no physician's order to admit to observation - Inpatient discharged to outpatient observation status - Subsequent Observation Care Codes 99224 99226 are not eligible for payment as observation services spanning more than two dates of service. - Routine recovery exceeding 48 hours.